zach-nitin/linkedin-clone/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 # About the Project
-This LinkedIn- clone was created using ReactJs and Redux toolkit.
+* This LinkedIn- clone was created using ReactJs and Redux toolkit.
 Firebase was used in the backend.
+* The overview of the clone can be seen under the images folder

 # App Functionality